 How do we establish enough influence over key stakeholders to get our work done when we have no “real” authority over them?

-This class meets two consecutive days:
+This in-person class meets

 We know what needs to be done and we know how to do it, yet we can’t get our boss, our colleagues, and yes, even the people who report to us, to do “the right thing.”